kyleu/projectforge/README.md

 - [Rituals.dev](https://rituals.dev) ([GitHub](https://github.com/kyleu/rituals)):
 Work with your team to estimate work, track your progress, and gather feedback.
+  - It's a full websocket-driven rich client application, but also works fine without JavaScript

 - [TODO Forge](https://todo.kyleu.dev) ([GitHub](https://github.com/kyleu/todoforge)):
   Manages collections of todo items.
-Almost entirely generated using Project Forge.
+  - Almost entirely generated using Project Forge, this is a "stock" application

 - [Load Toad](https://loadtoad.kyleu.dev) ([GitHub](https://github.com/kyleu/loadtoad)):
   A tool for uploading HTTP Archives (`.har` files) and running load tests.
+  - Also supports client-defined JavaScript, executed in-process on the server

 - [Admini](https://admini.dev) ([GitHub](https://github.com/kyleu/admini)):
   A database management application, basically.
 It does other stuff too.
+  - This one is weird, it tried to build a user-defined admin app, but it just ended up looking like a 1990's web portal

 - [NPN](https://npn.dev) ([GitHub](https://github.com/kyleu/npn)):
   Basically Postman, it helps you explore and test HTTP services with a focus on speed and correctness.
+  - This uses a Vue.js-based rich client application, and a websocket to handle communication

 - [Solitaire](https://solitaire.kyleu.dev) ([GitHub](https://github.com/kyleu/solitaire)):
-  An example game, mainly exists to show the features of Project Forge projects.
+  An example game, not really anything right now.
+  - It mainly exists as a testbed for me, and to show the features of Project Forge projects

 _More examples coming soon..._